danthorpe/YapDatabaseExtensions/README.md

 # RCSYapDatabaseExtensions

 **This is a fork of Dan Thorpe's YapDatabaseExtensions.
-It was created as my client needed a Swift 3 version immediately, but it also has several other enhancements.
+It was initially created as my client needed a Swift 3 version immediately, but it also has several other enhancements, and has now been updated for Swift 4 and YapDatabase 3.0.2.
 Please see CHANGELOG.md for details.**

 Read Dan Thorpe's introductory blog post about [YapDatabase & YapDatabaseExtensions](http://danthorpe.me/posts/yap-database.html), and a follow up on [YapDatabaseExtensions 2](http://danthorpe.me/posts/yapdatabaseextensions-two--the-swiftening.html).